Victim & Survivor

 Q. How do I keep track of the restitution I owe while I am in prison?

 A. Your institution may provide you with a copy of your restitution balance on a monthly basis.
 Direct any specific questions about your restitution to your Correctional Counselor.

 Q. How is my direct order restitution collected once I leave prison?

 A. The California Department of Corrections and Rehabilitation will refer your direct order restitution debt to the California Franchise Tax Board for collection once you are released from prison.
-You must make arrangements with the Franchise Tax Board from that point on to satisfy your direct order restitution.
+You must make arrangements with the Franchise Tax Board from that point forward to satisfy your direct order restitution.